Frequently Asked Questions

 What books do you really enjoy reading?
 What are you currently into?

-I love mysteries, crime thrillers and of course dystopian end-of-world novels.
+I love mysteries, sustainability primers, crime thrillers, and of course, dystopian end-of-world novels.

 If you could have been the original author of any book, what would it have been and why?

-That is a very hard question.
-I would have to say “A Pattern Language” as it documented how humans have historically build homes, neighborhoods and towns to support human growth.
+That is a very interesting question.
+I would have to say “A Pattern Language” as it documents how humans have historically build homes, neighborhoods and towns to support human growth.

 What made you finally start writing?

-My journey began as a desire to offer a wide audience a realistic and positive vision of the future.
-My initial novel started as a screenplay to give viewers and powerful visual experience of how the future could be.
+My writing journey began as a desire to offer a wide audience a realistic and positive vision of the future.
+My initial novel, Catapult, started as a screenplay to give viewers and powerful visual experience of how the future could be.
 Eventually that screenplay was converted into a novel and I have been writing ever since.

 Do you have a specific time to write, or does your day just naturally fit around it?

-Creating a consistent pattern and schedule is best so I tery to devote part of my morning to the craft.
+Creating a consistent pattern and schedule is best so I try to devote part of my morning to the craft.

 What attracts you to the scientific fiction genre?

 The genre I write in is new.
 It is called "Protopian Near Future Fiction."
-In addition to offering a positive view of the future, it has elements of mystery, thriller, and hard science fiction.
+In addition to offering a positive view of the future, this style has engaging elements of mystery, thriller, and hard science fiction.

 What makes your books different from others in the scientific fiction category?

-There are very few novels set in a realistic and positive future where that is used as the backdrop to a more traditional mystery ort thriller.
+There are very few novels set in a realistic and positive future where that is the backdrop to a more traditional mystery or thriller.
 That combination is sorely lacking.

 What do you think readers should look forward to in ‘Catapult’?